Jan-Hettich/wordlist/README.md

+## Example React app to explore best practices around API integration:

+- use of promises
+- synchronization issues
+- called from action handlers

+The initial version is implemented in a single component: WordLookup.
+This should be split up into container and visual components, the state pushed into the Redux store, and the API calls put into their own module.
+We will also evaluate the pros/cons of this implementation using ES6 promises vs.using Redux store "middlewares".

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>